Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The present paper is the continuation of the accompanying paper I, where different methods for the analytic calculations of UHE nuclei spectra have been studied, including CMB as the only background radiation.
+The present paper is the continuation of the accompanying paper I, where different methods for the analytic calculations of UHE nuclei spectra have been studied, including CMB as the only background radiation.The exact knowledge of the CMB spectrum at any red-shift provides a clear understanding of the nuclei spectrum-shape and its production.
 In the present work we have performed more realistic calculations, including additionally the EBL as background radiation and focusing on its role.
-We used the Coupled Kinetic Equations method as the most transparent and precise.
+We used the Coupled Kinetic Equations (CKE) method as the most transparent and precise.
 The most important element of this method is the generation rate common for the production of secondary nuclei $A$ and secondary nucleons $N$ in the process $(A+1)+\gamma_{\rm bcgr} \to A+N$.
-It has a form $n_{A+1}(\Gamma)/\tau_{A+1}(\Gamma)$ and is given explicitly by Eq.~({\ref{eq:injA}).
+For single-nucleon photo-disintegration it has a form $n_{A+1}(\Gamma)/\tau_{A+1}^A(\Gamma)$ and is given explicitly by Eq.~({\ref{eq:injA-single}).
 It couples two successive kinetic equations for $n_A(\Gamma)$ and $n_{A+1}(\Gamma)$ and has a key importance for the calculation of $n_A(\Gamma)$ and $n_p(\Gamma)$.